pdiveris/OfficeParty/README.md

 ### Design and implementation

 I've encapsulated a Collection in a class in Repositories.
 Using a Collection is handy as methods such as `sort` and `where` (query) are already implemented.
-Now, getting back to the controversial location of my "Model", I thought that hell, an Eloquent model is already, mixed, in that some methods return "self" and others a Collection - so I decided that this is good enough for now.
-We can discuss this at length!
-So, the model is responsible for loading the data and querying.
+So, the Repository is responsible for loading the data and querying.
 What's left is simply the route to point to the (now standard in Laravel) `__invoke` method of the Controller, to which the route points.
 The Controller's method in turn runs `getAffiliatesWithinRange()`.
 I am aware that the range could be a variable.
 Then again, that's already a constant in the Model.
 If I get the time I'll  make it so  that there is a form in the page and an AJAX update, maybe not.